 This workshop will be with artist Aliza Shvarts who will be the subject of a survey exhibition at Artspace later this spring.
 Output from the workshop will become part of the exhibition.
 In her performance-based practice, Shvarts explores everyday acts of biological and social maintenance as well as visual and linguistic generation.

 To participate in this workshop, please come prepared to share a moment in your own personal “digital life”, in which you have felt overexposed.
 For example, this could include a Facebook post or tweet that went viral (or got a lot of attention), an email that circulated beyond your intended audience, etc. Send a PDF file, Series of Screen Shots, or URL link of this moment to Artspace when you register via the online form below.
-This event is open to Nasty Women and their allies.
+All people are welcome as participants or observers.
 Registration is free, but spaces are limited and available on a first come first serve basis.
 If you have questions, contact Sarah Fritchey at firstname.lastname@example.org.